 - Canning Salt – optional

 Wash your beets.
-Cut your stems to a minimum of 2 inches.
-A little longer is good too.
-Leave on the tap root.
-Leaving the tap root and some of the stems helps the beets to maintain their color.
+Usually they’ll be full of dirt.
+Cut the stems to a minimum of 2 inches (a little more is ok) and leave the taproot intact.
+Leaving the taproot and some of the stems helps the beets to maintain their color.
 It won’t prevent all color loss, but it does help.

 This will take a while.
+30 minutes for large beets.
 You’ll just need to watch.
-It always takes longer that I think it needs to so have patience.
+It always takes longer than I think it needs to so have patience.
 Shorter if your beets are small, longer if they are big.
-An easy way to see if your beets are ready, is to scrape a spoon against the beets while cooking.
+An easy way to see if your beets are ready is to scrape a spoon against the beets while cooking.
 When the skins scrape off easily they are done.

 Use this time to get your jars and pressure canner ready.
 Canner should have about 3 inches of hot water and jars should be clean and hot.
 See pressure canning for more detailed explanation.

-Your beets are done when they are cooked through but still a bit firm.
-The easiest way to tell when they are done is to use a utensil to scrape t he skins.
+Your beets are done when they are cooked through but still a bit firm..
 They should peel easily.

-Remove your cooked beets and place in very cold water.
+Remove your cooked beets and place them in cold water.
 When the beets are cool enough to handle, use your hands to slip the skins off.
+You don’t want to completely cool the beets, just cool enough to handle and peel.
+This is a hot pack so the beets do need to be warm going into the jars.

-The skins should just peel away with a little rubbing.
+The skins should just peel away with a little rubbing with your fingers.
 Use a knife for the stubborn spots.
-Cut off the tops and tap roots at this point as well.
+Cut off the tops and taproots at this point as well.

 Filling the jars.

-Cover the beets with boiling water.
-Again leave a 1-inch head space.
+- Cover the beets with boiling water.
+Again leave 1-inch headspace.
 I usually use a tea kettle to pour the boiling water into the jars.
 You can also use a pot of water and a ladle… but the tea kettle makes much less mess.
 And I’m all about less mess!
-How about you?

-Don’t be surprised if you beets lose some color when you are canning beets.
+Don’t be surprised if you lose some color when you are canning beets.
+Click this link to find out more details on how to avoid losing color in both beets and carrots. .
 Leaving the taproot and stems when you boil your beets will help reduce this, but they almost always lose color when you process them.
-Unfortunately there is not much you can do about it.
+Unfortunately, there is not much you can do about it.
 It is just a fact of home canning.

 Processing Instructions (Hot Pack)